 Growing saffron in Pampore

-Harvesting was not the only back breaking part of saffron cultivation and the preparation of the saffron fields also required intensive labour.
+Harvesting was not the only back-breaking part of saffron cultivation and the preparation of the saffron fields also required intensive labour.
 The prepping of the saffron fields began in early July and the flowers bloomed by the end of October till early November.
 These delicate blossoms open their petals only in the mornings and are usually plucked on the third day of flowering.
 Thus every Kashmiri autumn dawn sees saffron farmer’s entire families pouring out into the fields where they quickly fan out in groups.
-While one batch of members collect the flowers, the others separate the precious stigmas from the blossoms.
-The stigmas are segregated, tied in small bunches as per grading and sun or press (newly introduced) dried.
-After drying, the stigmas shrink to one fifth of its size and their colour also deepen.
-The base of the dried stigmas are then snipped off, leaving only the purest red Kashmiri saffron in neat bunches and each of these small bouquets are more valuable than gold.
+While one batch of members collects the flowers, the others separate the precious stigmas from the blossoms.
+The stigmas are segregated, tied in small bunches as per grading, and sun or press (newly introduced) dried.
+After drying, the stigmas shrink to one-fifth of their size and their colour also deepens.
+The base of the dried stigmas are then snipped off, leaving only the purest red Kashmiri saffron in neat bunches and each of these small bouquets is more valuable than gold.